openoms/bitcoin-tutorials/electrs/README.md

 Take a look: [electrs_automation_for_Eclair.sh](electrs_automation_for_Eclair.sh)

-To download this script, make executable and run:
+To download and run on the RaspiBlitz:
-`$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrs_automation_for_Eclair.sh && sudo chmod +x electrs_automation_for_Eclair.sh && ./electrs_automation_for_Eclair.sh`
+`$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrs_automation_for_Eclair.sh && bash electrs_automation_for_Eclair.sh`

 For the certificate to be obtained successfully a **dynamic DNS** and **port forwarding is necessary**.
 Forward the port 80 to the IP of your RaspiBlitz for certbot.